HermesHonshappo/MyElectricalData-dashboard/README.md

 Simple Grafana dashboard for MyElectricalData

-Written for influxDB v2, with flux language
+Written for influxDB v2, with flux language.
+It needs you to configure a datasource in grafana pointing to your InfluxDB server.
+I named my datasource "InfluxDB2".
+Not sure if it's critical for the dashboard to work.

 Does not use the PDL as variable in the queries, so removed that as a variable.
 It pulls all data in InfluxDB assuming a single PDL